sourcebots/website/content/sponsors.md

 12-18) and allow them to get involved with and excited about a career in STEM subjects.

-They support our Summer School by getting the kids involved in the first place and paying for some aspects of the competition proceedings (e.g. kits, volunteers if there is budget for it).
+They provide the logistical support for the young people who attend the Summer School so that SourceBots can focus on providing the technical content and competition aspects.

 ### [ARM][arm-website]